sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 2/10/2023 23:43 PT_
+_Updated 2/13/2023 18:03 PT_

-v7.21 will complete 7-day rollout on iOS on February 13th.
+v7.21 has completed 7-day rollout on iOS..
 All v7.21 items for Android have been pushed back to v7.8.1.
 The team is focused on v8.0.

 ***